jordanbarkin/socket-chat/README.md

 ## Client

 `client.py` contains the code for the client.
 The client is a command line interface that allows the user to interact with our chat application using keyboard input.
+The client also relies on `messages.py`for protocol serialization and deserialization.

 ## Testing